Parkinson’s Disease (PD) is the second most common neurodegenerative disorder related to age, just after Alzheimer’s Disease.

-Parkinson’s Disease (PD) is a degenerative disorder of the nervous system, and it mostly affects the motor skills.
+Parkinson’s Disease (PD) is a degenerative disorder of the nervous system, which has motor and non-motor symptoms.

 The disease starts with slightly shaky hands, and as the condition develops, patients have more and more difficulties controlling their movements.
 Their motor skills become slower, more rigid and they develop walking difficulties.

-Furthermore, there are “non-motor” symptoms such as emotional and sensory problems, as well as sleep disorders.
-A number of patients will develop depression and dementia, too.
+Other symptoms include emotional and sensory problems as well as sleep disorders.
+A number of patients will also develop depression and dementia.

 Unfortunately, we still don’t know a great deal about Parkinson’s.
 What do we know so far is that the brains of PD patients don’t produce enough dopamine and that the death of the dopamine-producing brain cells is likely caused by abnormal clumps of proteins in the neurons.

-Parkinson’s is dominantly genetic, meaning that probably other members of patient’s family will develop the disease.
-As much as 15% of patients have a first-degree relative with the disease.
+Parkinson’s is dominantly genetic, as many as 15% of patients have a first-degree relative with the disease.
 (2)

 However, research has also found that environmental factors may cause PD.
-Head injuries (such as concussions), smoking and drinking coffee have all been linked to developing the disease.
+Head injuries (such as concussions) have also been linked to developing the disease.

-As I’ve said, there is no definitive cure, but there are some types of therapies that can help reduce the symptoms and improve overall life quality of patients.
+There is no definitive cure, but there are some therapies that can help reduce the symptoms and improve the overall quality of life for patients.

-For severe cases, a deep brain stimulation surgery can be performed by placing micro electrodes to stimulate the brain and reduce the symptoms affecting patient’s motor skills.
+For severe cases, a deep brain stimulation surgery can be performed by placing microelectrodes to stimulate the brain and reduce the symptoms affecting a patient’s motor skills.

-So, is there a natural alternative to mainstream medications?
+So, are there additional treatments?
 What about cannabis?

-Back in 2004, 339 Parkinson’s patients attending Prague Movement Disorder Center took an anonymous questionnaire about the subjective improvement in their motor symptoms after taking cannabis.
+Back in 2004, 339 Parkinson’s patients who attended the Prague Movement Disorder Center took an anonymous questionnaire about the subjective improvement in their motor symptoms after taking cannabis.

-Of those who had used cannabis, 45.9% said they noticed an improvement in some way.
-In fact, about 30% of patients who used marijuana said they noticed fewer tremors and 44.7% noticed an improvement in the slowness of movement.
+Of those who had used cannabis, 45.9% said they noticed some improvement in symptoms.
+About 30% of patients who used marijuana said they noticed fewer tremors and 44.7% noticed an improvement in the slowness of movement.
 (3)